Read our 2021 annual report

 Knowledge Hub

 Why are we in Democratic Republic of Congo?
 Concern Worldwide has been working in the Democratic Republic of Congo since 1994.
-Our teams intervene in the sectors of Water, Hygiene and Sanitation, Nutrition and Livelihoods, and Gender & Protection with a focus on the Eastern part of the country.
+Our teams intervene in the sectors of Water, Hygiene and Sanitation (WASH), Nutrition and Livelihoods, and Gender & Protection with a focus on the eastern part of the country.

-The second largest number of internally displaced persons in the world
+The fourth largest number of internally displaced persons in the world

-With 5.2 million internally displaced persons (IDPs), the Democratic Republic of Congo (DRC) currently hosts the second largest number of internally displaced persons in the world (HRP2021).
+With 5.2 million internally displaced persons (IDPs), the Democratic Republic of Congo (DRC) currently hosts the fourth largest number of internally displaced persons in the world, and the second largest in Africa.

 Access to WASH services remains limited, only 31% of the population has access to improved water sources.
 56% of the population uses unimproved toilets and 12% do not have access to basic sanitation facilities.